trevor-lawrence-jaguars.jpg

 It really shows on the "In" routes, where Lawrence is often throwing to spaces Meyers is yet to inhabit.

-That's high-level trust between quarterback and wide receiver, even if they've only been teammates for a month and a half.
+That's high-level trust between quarterback and wide receiver, even if they've only been teammates for a few months.

 With Meyers excelling on those routes, Brian Thomas Jr. is getting more vertical opportunities, and he is playing well once again after an inconsistent start to the year; he had 87 yards in Week 14 and 66 more (and a touchdown) in Week 15.
 His average depth of target has gone way up with Meyers in the fold, and the big plays have returned.